FlyingHazi/bing-wallpaper/README.md

 Configuration on Mac
 --------------------
-* Open Mac's `System Preferences` -> `Desktop & Screensaver`, add the wallpaper directory, and configure to taste.

 * To have the script run everyday automatically you will need to setup launchd .
 I have provided a sample plist file the Tools directory, which can be copied to **$HOME/Library/LaunchAgents** and loaded with the command